JOIN LOGIN JOIN

 Terrain Rules & Staying Hidden: Warhammer 40k 11th Edition Rules Changes

-Better BattleThe terrain section of the preview is short, but these Warhammer 40k 11th Edition rules changes packs a lot.
+Better BattleHow terrain works has been recently expanded on by GW, and these Warhammer 40k 11th Edition rules changes pack a lot.

 The default bonus for cover now affects Hit rolls, not saving throws, and units are generally much easier to hide than before.
 That’s a pretty major change to how shooting armies and defensive positioning could work in the new edition.